loighic/loighic.github.io/_pages/syllabi/intro_online.md

 ### Online

 This is an online course, and it is not designed to be too similar to a classroom course.
 Instead of lectures being the central feature of the course, you will be working independently on the readings.
-I am available and will be in contact with you, and you should email me as often as you find useful.
+I am available and will be in contact with you, and you should email me or meet with me as often as you find useful.
 But think of this course as a very structured independent study (that is, structured by the instructor for you) rather than as a standard classroom course.
 See also the additional information about the course in the first module in Canvas.

 ## Learning Objectives